DadeJahnavi/ESP32-6DOF-Robotic-Arm/README.md

 ## 🔄 How It Works

-1. ESP32 boots and initializes PCA9685 (50Hz PWM)
+1. ESP32 initializes PCA9685 (50Hz PWM for servo control)
-2. ESP32 creates a WiFi hotspot
+2. Creates a WiFi hotspot for local control
-3. User connects and opens browser at `192.168.4.1`
+3. User accesses UI via browser (`192.168.4.1`)
-4. Sliders control each servo in real time
+4. Sliders adjust servo angles in real time
-5. Angles are recorded for positions:
+5. Key positions are calibrated:

-   * HOME, APPROACH, GRIP, LIFT, DROP
+   * HOME → APPROACH → GRIP → LIFT → DROP
-6. Values are stored in code
+6. Angles are stored in firmware
-7. Arm executes a repeatable pick-and-place sequence
+7. System executes the sequence autonomously

 ---

 ## ▶️ How to Run

-1. Upload code to ESP32 using Arduino IDE
+1. Upload firmware to ESP32 (Arduino IDE)
-2. Connect PCA9685 via I2C (SDA → GPIO21, SCL → GPIO22)
+2. Connect PCA9685 via I2C

+   * SDA → GPIO21
+   * SCL → GPIO22
-3. Power servos using external 5V supply
+3. Provide external 5V supply to servos
 4. Connect to ESP32 WiFi hotspot
-5. Open browser at `192.168.4.1`
+5. Open `192.168.4.1` in browser
-6. Calibrate servo angles using UI
+6. Calibrate joints using sliders
-7. Upload final sequence code for execution
+7. Upload final sequence for execution

 ---